IvoNet/docker-python/README.md

 A startup shell script is created for every version created in the `~/bin` folder with the following naming convention `py$MAJOR_VERSION_NUMBER` e.g. `py3`

+During the build the `requirements.txt` file is installed by pip, so you can use this file to prepare the python image according to your requirements.

 Look into the `install.sh` to see which versions are currently installed.

 # Running